I understand that you are struggling to work because of childcare problems.

 Your employer should discuss your individual circumstances with you.
 In your discussions with your employer, you should consider whether any statutory rights may be engaged.
 The statutory rights that may assist you are :

-1. Time off for dependents.
+1. Time off for dependants.
 Here, an employee is entitled to take reasonable time off in specified circumstances.
 There is no obligation on employers to pay the employee for the time off and it is generally a short-term “emergency” leave.

 2. Parental Leave.
 An employee is entitled to take unpaid parental leave of up to 18 weeks per child.
 The leave can be taken at any time until the child’s 18th birthday, but specific notice requirements must be adhered to.